ErpNetDocs/tech/modules/crm/pricing/bonus-programs/concepts/determine-bonus-program.md

 The context **Date** is taken from the sales order **Required Delivery Date**.
 If **Required Delivery Date** is empty, from **Document Date**.

-In this topic, a product condition means that the bonus program is configured to apply only to specific products.
-This can be defined through the **Condition Product** field or through the **Products** panel.

 ## Filtering conditions

 @@name filters the available bonus programs by comparing the conditions defined in each bonus program with the corresponding context data.